-• Severe cutaneous adverse reactions
+• Exfoliative cutaneous reactions

-Severe cutaneous adverse_reactions (SCARs) including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), which can be life-threatening or fatal, have been reported with the use of voriconazole.
+Severe cutaneous adverse_reactions (SCARs) such as Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), which can be life-threatening or fatal, have been reported with the use of voriconazole.
 If a patient develops a rash he should be monitored closely and VFEND discontinued if lesions progress.